jbecerr2/veryfiTechTest/README.md

 docs_directory = os.path.join(source_dir, "new/path/here", "newdirectoryname")
 ```

--If you want to change the output file name or location, update the `output_path` variable in `main.py` as follows:
+- If you want to change the output file name or location, update the `output_path` variable in `main.py` as follows:

 ```python
 output_path = os.path.join(source_dir, "new/path/here", "newname.json")